In the previous post, we talked about how to write a Bash script, and we saw how Bash scripting is incredible.

 Controlling the loop

 Maybe after the loop starts you want to stop at a specific value, will you wait until the loop is finished?
-Of course no, there are two commands help us in this:
+Of course no, two commands help us in this:

 - The break command